 The device opens apps fast and handles them pretty well in the background.
 We seldom found the apps rebooting while multitasking.
-Basic tasks like social media browsing, multitasking, file transferring and video streaming are not a problem for the phone.
-The device performs smooth and responsive in moderate use.
+Basic tasks like social media browsing, multitasking, file transferring, and video streaming are not a problem for the phone.
+The device performs smoothly and is responsive in moderate use.

-The handset, however, after 40 minutes of extensive use started to become mildly warm but since it did not get uncomfortably hot so another 30 minutes of extensive usage were good to go.
+The handset, however, after 40 minutes of extensive use started to become mildly warm.
+Still, since it did not get uncomfortably hot, so another 30 minutes of extensive usage was good to go.

 Though Snapdragon 636 in the Nokia 6.1 Plus is known for controlled battery consumption, we noticed that the phone ate up more battery than expected

-During one hour of moderate usage, which consisted on social media browsing, calling and texting, the phone dropped a 14% of battery in one hour and in an hour of extensive usage, we were shocked to see that it ate up 25% battery.
+During one hour of moderate usage, which consisted of social media browsing, calling, and texting, the phone dropped 14% of battery, and in an hour of extensive usage, we were shocked to see that it ate up 25% of battery.

-This battery consumption rate accurately tells you about the real-life scenario, though we also tested the phone in our video playback test where it gave out a good run for the battery.
+This battery consumption rate accurately tells you about the real-life scenario, though we also tested the phone in our video playback test, where it gave out a good run for the battery.

 The Nokia 6.1 Plus has a combination of 16MP + 5MP sensors.
-While the former is the main camera with an aperture of f/2.0, the latter is a monochrome sensor having a f/2.2 aperture.
+While the former is the primary camera with an aperture of f/2.0, the latter is a monochrome sensor having an f/2.2 aperture.

 The photos in daylight are well-detailed with a good range of colors but somehow come out undersaturated sometimes.
 However, HDR helps a good amount in popping up the colors.
-The camera specifically struggles a lot in controlling sunlight and that is where HDR comes in handy.
+The camera struggles a lot explicitly in controlling sunlight, and that is where HDR comes in handy.

-Nokia 6.1 Plus is equipped with an AI camera so it automatically adjusts its settings according to the scene.
-Night shots also come out appropriate, filled with rich colors but a noticeable amount of noise creep in too.
+Nokia 6.1 Plus is equipped with an AI camera, so it automatically adjusts its settings according to the scene.
+Night shots also come out appropriate, filled with vibrant colors, but a noticeable amount of noise creeps in too.

 In the bright indoor light, the camera can do wonders.
-The live bokeh mode works almost perfect and successfully differentiates between the subject outline and background.
+The live bokeh mode works almost perfectly and successfully differentiates between the subject outline and background.

-While the phones in this price range are basically are a mix of compromises and you have to sacrifice one feature to get better quality in the other, in this case, Nokia 6.1 Plus while not being a perfect phone ticks most of the boxes.
+While the phones in this price range are basically are a mix of compromises, and you have to sacrifice one feature to get better quality in the other, in this case, Nokia 6.1 Plus while not being the perfect phone ticks most of the boxes.

 So should you buy Nokia 6.1 Plus?
 Is it worth your money?
 Absolutely yes, because you can’t expect any phone to provide flagship performance in this price bracket and Nokia 6.1 is your best shot at getting a premium phone in a controlled budget